-Initially, homemade SPCEs were pretreated in order to obtain repeatable electrochemical signal.
-From the pre-treatment, the cyclic voltammograms using homemade SPCE are uniform in shape, and have high peak currents.
-The peak to peak is lower when more CV were repeated between 10 to 30 cycles.
-This observation is in accordance with the previous report by Carneiro et al. [18].
+Initially, HSPCEs were pretreated in order to obtain repeatable electrochemical signal.
+From the pre-treatment, the cyclic voltammograms using HSPCE are uniform in shape, and have high peak currents.
+The peak to peak is lower when more CV was repeated between 10 to 30 cycles.
+This observation is in accordance with the previous report by Carneiro and co-workers [18].

-The performance of three homemade SPCEs interrogated by CV was compared to three commercial SPCEs (DS110-1, DS110-2 and DS110-3) in Figure 7.
-The homemade SPCEs exhibit the CV characteristics comparable to DropSens 110 Commercial SPCEs.
-Each cyclic voltammogram was analysed in terms of the peak separation ( $\Delta E_p$ ), cathodic ( $I{pc}$ ) and anodic peak ( $I{pa}$ ).
-The mean values ( $\Delta E{p,av}$ , $I{pc,av}$ and $I{pa,av}$ ) with their standard deviations are also listed in Table1.
+The performance of three HSPCEs interrogated by CV was compared to three commercial SPCEs (DS110-1, DS110-2 and DS110-3) in Figure 7.
+The homemade SPCEs exhibit the CV characteristics comparable to DropSens 110 Commercial CSPEs.
+Each cyclic voltammogram was analyzed in terms of peak separation (ΔE_p), cathodic (I{pc}) and anodic peak (I{pa}).
+The mean values ($\Delta E{p,av}$, $I{pc,av}$ and $I{pa,av}$) with their standard deviations are also listed in Table1.